 Billing Costs to Customers

-NetSuite enables you to bill costs back to customers for time, items, and expenses you incur while working on a project for them.
+NetSuite lets you to bill costs back to customers for time, items, and expenses you incur while working on a project for them.
 For example, a locksmith can bill costs to customers in the following ways:

 -